pagopa/developer-portal/apps/chatbot/README.md

 ## Create the knowledge vector database

+First of all, verify that the HTM files that compose the Developer Portal documentation exist in `apps/nextjs-website/out`.
+If it exist, then create the vector index with:

     python src/modules/create_vector_index.py --params params.yaml

 This script reads the documentation, split it into chucks with gerarchical organization and stores it in the folder `index`.
 Have a look at the parameters in `params.yaml` for more details.